nodejs/node/doc/guides/timers-in-node.md

 milliseconds (or 1.5 seconds) as possible due to the call of `setTimeout()`.

 The timeout interval that is set cannot be relied upon to execute after that *exact* number of milliseconds.
-This is because executing code that blocks or holds onto the event loop will push the execution of your timeout back.
-You *can* guarantee that your timeout will not execute *sooner* than the declared timeout interval.
+This is because other executing code that blocks or holds onto the event loop will push the execution of the timeout back.
+The *only* guarantee is that the timeout will not execute *sooner* than the declared timeout interval.

 `setTimeout()` returns a `Timeout` object that can be used to reference the timeout that was set.
-You can use this returned object to cancel the timeout ( see `clearTimeout()` below) as well as change the execution behavior (see `unref()` below).
+This returned object can be used to cancel the timeout ( see `clearTimeout()` below) as well as change the execution behavior (see `unref()` below).